This post may contain affiliate links. Please see our disclosure policy for more details.

 How to make Rice Crispy Treats without marshmallows

-The traditional rice krispie treats recipe uses marshmallows for that iconic sticky, chewy texture and sweet flavor.
+The traditional rice krispie treats recipe uses marshmallows to create that iconic sticky, chewy texture and sweet flavor.

-- Microwave: Heat in a large microwave-safe bowl in 20 second increments, stirring between each, until smooth.
-Should take about 40-60 seconds.
+- Microwave method – Add peanut butter and honey to a large microwave-safe bowl and heat in 20-second increments, stirring between each, until smooth.
+This should take about 40–60 seconds.

 Step-by-Step Instructions

-- Pour the peanut butter mixture over rice cereal and stir until well-coated.
+Step 2: Pour the peanut butter mixture over rice cereal.

 - Use room temperature peanut butter!
 You want it to be runny, not dry or thick.
 If you keep yours in the refrigerator, take it out at least an hour prior to making.

-- Be sure to use a 8x8 inch pan.
+- Be sure to use a 8×8 inch pan.
 If you use a larger size, the bars/squares will be too thin.

 - Line the pan with parchment paper to make it easy to pop the bars right out of the pan.
 Also makes cleanup a breeze.